iftia5061-dev/codecraft-ai/README.md

-# 🚀 CodeCraft AI - Advanced Gemini Chatbot
+# 🚀 Loom AI - Advanced Gemini Chatbot

-**CodeCraft AI** is a smart, persistent AI assistant developed by **Ifti Ahmed**.
+**Loot AI** is a smart, persistent AI assistant developed by **Ifti Ahmed**.
 It uses Google's Gemini API to provide intelligent responses and stores chat history securely using SQLite.

 ## ✨ Key Features
 - **Persistent Memory:** Remembers your chats even after closing the browser.